Last week, I saw this graphic from the Resourcing Leadership 100 (RL100) on Talent Acquisition Maturity.

 This consists of using human-powered processes to find, engage, and attract candidates; data to drive continuous hiring improvement; and blending the science of recruitment with the art of engagement to get the right hire, first time, every time.

-If you work in Talent, it can seem like there’s an insurmountable amount of work to do to get your team working smart.
-But bringing in the expertise of fresh, new eyes can help attract and retain staff, gain higher employee engagement levels, and make you more profitable.
+If you work in Talent, it can seem like there’s an insurmountable amount of work to do to get your team working smart, engaging top talent, and retaining talented employees.